RiteshSingh9/learning_laravel_ritesh/README.md

 - URL Generation

   - Get current URL

   - Get full URL

   - Get the previous URL

   - Make link URL

   - Make URL with child path

   - Interview Question

   - ### Name Routes

     We define **names for routes**

     - It is used when we have to use **large urls**
     - How to make a named Route ?
     - How to use named Route from view ?
     - How to use named Route from controller?
     - How to pass params in named route ?
     - Interview Questions

 ## Chapter 10

 - Middlewares
   - What are middleware?
   - Command to make the ?
   - Types of Middleware ?

+## Chapter 11

+- Database

+  - Connecting to Database

+  - Running migration

+  - Getting data from database

+  - Display data in view